whisthq/whist/main-webserver/README.md

 5. Search for “Python formatting provider” and select “Black”.

 6. Now open/create a Python file, write some code and save it to see the magic happen!

+> **Tip:** Although we don't use [flake8](https://flake8.pycqa.org/en/latest/) in our CI pipeline, it can be a useful tool to use for development.
+In particular, I like to use flake8 to detect unused and missing imports as well as unused and undefined variables. -O